 FSS involves a combination of historical, textual and critical approaches to film and television.
 It covers Australian, Asian and European film and television, earlier and contemporary popular Hollywood, alternative film and video, documentary film, film and television genres and video practice.

-We aim to create film and screen experts, with a specific language and means to critique and analyse film and screen.
-We also explore the film and screen cultures of Asia, the United States and Europe, from contemporary popular Hollywood to alternative film and video, to documentary film, popular television genres, and video practice.
+FSS aims to create film and screen experts, with a specific language and means to critique and analyse Australian and global film and screen media.

-We have numerous formal and informal alliances with peer institutions across the developed and developing world, and Film and Screen Studies is no exception.
+FSS has numerous formal and informal alliances with peer institutions across the developed and developing world.

-There are opportunities for student exchanges and internships, for international scholarships and study trips (for instance, to Film Festivals around the world).
+There are opportunities for student exchanges and internships, for international scholarships and study trips.
 Students wishing to explore opportunities abroad are supported and encouraged.